mattermost/mattermost-handbook/contributors/join-us/localization.md

 ### Beta

-* 90% of translation verified by someone deeply knowledgeable in Mattermost functionality and in the target language.
+* At least 90% of string translation verified by someone deeply knowledgeable in Mattermost functionality and in the target language.
+Languages at risk for ongoing maintenance can require a higher translation threshold closer to 100%.
 * Up to 10% of translation may be out-of-date due to changes to English-language text since the last translation and review cycle.

 Beta languages are listed in **Account Settings &gt; Display &gt; Language** appended with **\(Beta\)**.